Rohu-Rathore/AI-Chatbot/README.md

 The project is structured into different modules, each serving a specific purpose:

-.User Interface: A web interface or command-line interface for interacting with users.
+-> User Interface: A web interface or command-line interface for interacting with users.

-.Natural Language Processing (NLP): Processes and interprets user inputs.
+-> Natural Language Processing (NLP): Processes and interprets user inputs.

-.Response Generation: Generates relevant responses using predefined data and machine learning models.
+-> Response Generation: Generates relevant responses using predefined data and machine learning models.

-.Memory Dump Extraction: Special module for extracting and interpreting memory dumps based on user queries.
+-> Memory Dump Extraction: Special module for extracting and interpreting memory dumps based on user queries.

 -----------------------------------------------------------------------------------------------------------------------------